In this chapter, we will publish our table to a database.

 In the next step, we select a database provider:

-You may publish tables to any supported database like SQL Server, Oracle, MySQL, and others.
+You can publish tables to any supported database like SQL Server, Oracle, MySQL, and others.

 Select the first provider for SQL Server.